 A narrow room can still provide adequate space for washing machines and dryers plus the other appliances that need to be kept there, along with storage for cleaning products, the kit that goes with them and other household essentials.

-Save these ideas to start off the design process for your own narrow utility room.
-And get more from your room with these utility room ideas, too.
+Save these utility room ideas to start off the design process for your own narrow utility room.

 Look to the floor to make a corridor-shaped space a more interesting area.
 BIID member interior designer Chantel Elshout selected patterned tiles for this narrow utility room.